Superalgos/Superalgos/README.md

 An additional limitation is that there currently is no feature to break up orders,  therefore, the size of your orders and the likeliness of them getting filled depend on the liquidity of the market/exchange.

-> **It is important that you fully understand the implications of these limitations if you are considering to trade live with the app at this stage, as you will need to adapt to the current state of affairs.**
+> **NOTE: It is important that you fully understand the implications of these limitations if you are considering to trade live with the app at this stage, as you will need to adapt to the current state of affairs.**

 ## Multiple Forward-Testing or Live-Trading Sessions within the Same Definition